CloudNative-OracleAPAC/CEC-QuickStartKit/000/README.md

 7. The screenshot showed information about my account.
 The important things we need to do here are:

-1.	take note on the OCID, which can be found under the User Information box
++ 1. Take note on the **OCID**, which can be found under the User Information box
-2. Create the private and public keys for the API key.
++ 2. Create the private and public keys for the API key.
 Please refer to the Create API Keys for the autonomous CECS article for step-by-step guide.
-3. Add the public key to the API Key of the user then copy the Fingerprint result into notepad.
++ 3. Add the public key to the API Key of the user then copy the Fingerprint result into notepad.
-4. Add the user account to be part of the Administrators group.
++ 4. Add the user account to be part of the Administrators group.

 ![](resources/image014.png)